Please ensure Javascript is enabled for purposes of website accessibility

 Am I automatically enrolled in Open Finance?

-• Your Licensed Financial Institution’s platform
+• Your LFI’s platform

-• Your Third-Party Provider’s platform
+• Your TPP’s platform

 • AlTareq Consent Mobile App